ibm-cloud-docs/vpc/lb-adv-traffic-mgmt.md

 {: #max-connections}

 Use the `max connections` configuration to limit the maximum number of concurrent connections for a given front-end virtual port.
-By default, no limit is specified.
+If you do not configure a value, the default of `2000` concurrent connections is used.
 The maximum possible concurrent connections for a given front-end virtual port or system-wide across all front-end virtual ports is `15000`.

 ## Session persistence
 {: #session-persistence}